LPMP/LPMP/doc/Lifted-Disjoint-Paths.md

 ### Parameters
 Parameters of the problem instance are either passed to the solver in the file `params_sequence.ini` in case of running from the command line or are specified in a python dictionary in case of running from python (see `solveFromVectors.py` for an example).
 Do not forget the keyword `[SOLVER]` in your file `params_sequence.ini`.

   - `SPARSIFY = 1`
     Expects value 0/1.
 If set to 0, no sparsification is done, so parameters related to sparsificatioin are not needed.
 If set to 1, sparsification is done.
 Default and recommended value is 1.
   - `MAX_TIMEGAP = 900`
     Expects a positive integer.
 Maximum number of time frames to be used  for the input.
 Only frames 1,2,...,`MAX\_TIMEGAP` are used for the computation.
 If you want to use all time frames, either leave this parameter out or set it to zero or to a sufficiently large value.
+  - `MIN_TIMEFRAME = 1`
+    Expects a positive integer.
+The index of the first time frame to be used for the input.
+Only frames `MIN_TIMEFRAME`,...,`MAX\_TIMEGAP` are used for the computation.
+Note that the frames are numbered from 1.
+If you want to use all time frames from the first one, either leave this parameter out or set it to 1.
+The default value is 1.
   - `INPUT_COST = 0.0`
     Expects a real value.
 Cost of starting a track.
 Default value is 0.
   - `OUTPUT_COST =0.0`
     Expects a real value.
 Cost of terminating a track.
 Default value is 0.
   - `MAX_TIMEGAP_COMPLETE = 60`
     Expects a positive integer.
 Influences the second step of the two-step procedure.
 If `COMPLETE_GAP_IN_TRACKLET` is set to one, this value is used for selection of base and lifted edges in creating the tracklet graph.
 Its default value is the maximum from `MAX_TIMEGAP_BASE` and `MAX_TIMEGAP_LIFTED`.
+  - `USE_ADAPTIVE_THRESHOLDS=1`
+    Expects value 0/1.
+If set to 1, three specific parameters expecting thresholds on edge cost will expect real values within the interval [0,...,1) denoting the rate of edges to keep instead of exact threshold values.
+If set to 0, the three parameters expect exact threshold values.
+These parameters are `BASE_THRESHOLD, NEGATIVE_THRESHOLD_LIFTED, POSITIVE_THRESHOLD_LIFTED`.
+Default value is 0.
+  - `TIGHT_MAX_EDGE_USAGE=4`
+    Expects a positive integer.
+The maximal number of newly added path or cut subproblems that can share one edge.
+Default value is 4.
+  - `TIGHT_MIN_IMPROVEMENT=0.0001`
+    Expects a positive real number.
+A new path or a new cut subproblem is added to the optimization only if the expected lower bound improvement is higher or equal to this threshold.
+The lower bound improvement is considered before rescaling for compensation of edge sharing among multiple new subproblems.
+The default value is 0.00001.

-**Base graph sparsificatioin parameters**
+**Base graph sparsificatioin and cost adjustment parameters**

   - `MAX_TIMEGAP_BASE = 50`
     Expects a positive integer.
 Maximal time gap for the base edges (amount of time frames).